kidereo/react-searchable-dropdown-component/README.md

 Amongst others, its key advantages include the ability to search your dropdown's options, use your own up/down arrows, and update the parent component's state with either dropdown's key or value.

+**Note:** If your React project was initiated with [Create React App](https://create-react-app.dev/), you are better off installing [react-app-searchable-dropdown-component](https://www.npmjs.com/package/react-app-searchable-dropdown-component) instead to avoid a possible Babel error.

 ## Prerequisites
 - [NodeJS](https://nodejs.org/en/).
 - [npm](https://www.npmjs.com/).